SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/splunk.md

 3. Configure your Sekoia.io Application (with your `SEKOIA.IO API Key`, `SEKOIA.IO API URL`  and `Feed ID`)
 ![Splunk-Sekoia_API_key_in_Sekoia_application](/assets/intelligence_center/Splunk/Splunk-Sekoia_API_key_in_Sekoia_application.png)

-**Information**
+_Please find below the explanation of the fields to be configured_

+**Required**
 - `SEKOIA.IO API Key`: Please read the information [above](#api_key)

+**Optional**

 - `Sekoia API url`: the default url is https://api.sekoia.io
 - `Feed ID`: [more information on this documentation](https://docs.sekoia.io/cti/features/consume/feeds/#feeds-listing)
+- `Proxy URL`:
+  - Here are 2 ways to configure a proxy:
+    1. If you need the Sekoia application for Splunk to connect directly through a proxy, this field needs to be filled on the installation page (e.g. http://[username:password@]host:port)
+    2. If you don't want to distinguish the Sekoia application for Splunk network configuration from the configuration of your Splunk instance.
+The Sekoia application for Splunk takes into account the global Splunk proxy configuration provided by means of the `HTTP_PROXY` and `HTTPS_PROXY` environment variables.

 !!! note
-     After the launch of Sekoia.io application, IOCs will be downloaded and updated on Splunk.
+     After the launch of Sekoia.io application, Only valid IOCs of [these source types](#sourcetype) will be downloaded and updated on Splunk from current date.

 ## 3. Sekoia intelligence in Splunk

-In the following section, here are the Sekoia IOCs available in Splunk: <a name="sourcetype"></a>
+In the following section, here are the Sekoia IOCs type available in Splunk: <a name="sourcetype"></a>

 |IOC type|Meaning|
 |--|--|